-The TxDLA Journal of Distance Learning, an online publication of the Texas Distance Learning Association (TxDLA), is seeking writers for the next four semesters for journal articles and scholarly papers.
+The TxDLA Journal of Distance Learning, an online publication of the Texas Distance Learning Association (TxDLA), is seeking manuscript submissions for journal articles and scholarly papers.
 All TxDLA members are encouraged to participate.

 U.S. Department of Education Release New Set of Proposed Regulations for Those Educating Future Teachers at a Distance

 U.S. House of Representatives Approves “Every Student Succeeds Act

 2017 TxDLA Conference